SUNCAT-Center/catmap/tutorials/ase_database/README.md

  - `step` or `image`

 `step` or `image` is used to order the images.
-There is one additional recommended key:
+There is one additional recommended key value pair:

  - `distance`